Jack Champion

-Jack Champion (born November 2004) is an American actor known for his role as Spider, a human teenager living on Pandora, who first appeared in Avatar: The Way of Water (2022).
+Jackson Champion (born November 16, 2004) is an American actor.
+He is best known for his role as Spider, a human teenager living on Pandora, who first appeared in Avatar: The Way of Water (2022).
+He also played Ethan Landry in the slasher film Scream VI (2023).

 Life and career

-Champion was born in November 2004, and is based out of Blacksburg, Virginia, United States.
-He was raised there by his mother, a microbiologist.
-He began acting at age eight, starting in school theatre.
+Jack Champion was born on November 16, 2004 and is a native of Blacksburg, Virginia.
+He was raised by his mother, a microbiologist.
+He has credited her for encouraging his interest in acting.
+He began acting at age eight, starting in school theatre and eventually began working in short films.
 In 2015, he had a small role in the documentary series American Genius.

 In 2017, Champion booked a screen test to join the cast of James Cameron's science fiction film Avatar: The Way of Water.
-Before he was cast in the role, he filmed a small part in the superhero film Avengers: Endgame (2019).
+Before he was cast in the role, he filmed a small part in the superhero film Avengers: Endgame (2019) as a kid on a bicycle.
 He also had a leading role in the horror film The Night Sitter (2018).
 Champion booked his part in Avatar at age 12, after four months of extensive auditions.
 He was cast as Spider, a human teenager living amongst Na'vis on Pandora.
 The nature of Champion's role meant that he had to film all his scenes twice; his work involved two years of performance capture on a soundstage, followed by two and a half years of filming the same scenes in live-action in New Zealand.
-To maintain a muscular physique over the duration of filming, as his character appears shirtless throughout the film, he exercised extensively with a personal trainer and consumed a high-protein diet.
-He also learnt freediving and scuba diving for scenes that were filmed underwater.
+To maintain a muscular physique over the duration of filming as his character wore Na'vi attire and an gas mask throughout the film, he exercised extensively with a personal trainer and consumed a high-protein diet.
+He also learned freediving and scuba diving for scenes that were filmed underwater.
 After five years of production, the film was released in 2022, after Champion turned 18.
 It earned over $2 billion worldwide, becoming the third highest-grossing film of all time.
-Champion concurrently shot for the sequel, Avatar 3, which will release in 2024, and portions of Avatar 4, which will release in 2026.
+Champion concurrently shot for the sequel, Avatar: Fire and Ash, which will release in 2025, and portions of Avatar 4, which will release in 2029.
 This was primarily done so that Champion would not age out of his role.

-In 2023, Champion appeared alongside an ensemble cast in the slasher film Scream VI.
-He will next play the son of star Liam Neeson's character in the thriller Retribution, a remake of the 2015 Spanish film of the same name, and will appear alongside an ensemble cast in Anna Boden and Ryan Fleck's film Freaky Tales.
+In 2023, Champion appeared alongside an ensemble cast in the slasher film Scream VI, playing the part of Ethan Landry.
+In contrast to his experience of working on Avatar, he described filming Scream VI as a "really fun summer vacation".
+He then played the son of star Liam Neeson's character in the action thriller Retribution, a remake of the 2015 Spanish film of the same name.
+Champion next appeared alongside an ensemble cast in Anna Boden and Ryan Fleck's 1980s-set action drama film Freaky Tales, which premiered at the 2024 Sundance Film Festival.

+In addition to the Avatar sequels, Champion will next star in the family drama Everything's Going to Be Great and in the action thriller Trap House.